 Dr. Johnson is a graduate of the Thomas Jefferson College of Medicine, is Board Certified in Pediatrics and and completed her pediatric residency at St. Christopher's Hospital for Children in Philadelphia.
 Before entering medical school, she attended Brandeis University and taught preschool children at the Brandeis' Lemberg Children's Center.
 Dr. Johnson is a native of the Philadelphia area, currently residing in Roxborough with her two badly behaved cats and others she has rescued.
 She often has pets for adoption.
 In her spare time, she enjoys watching zombie movies, riding horses and Shotokan Karate.

 Jo Ann has been an active member of the Delaware Valley Chapter of NAPNAP and nationally at the NAPNAP (National Association of Pediatric Nurse Practitioners) as NAPNAP President and the NAPNAP Foundation President.
 She currently is on faculty as clinical associate at the University of Pennsylvania, Villanova University, Drexel University, and Gwynedd-Mercy College precepting nurse practitioner and medical students.
-Also, she is the primary case study editor for the Journal of Pediatric Health Care and on the advisory board of NAPNAP’s lay publication, "Ready, Set, Grow".
+Also, she is the primary case study editor for the Journal of Pediatric Health Care.

-As a mother of 4 grown children and one grandson, she enjoys her family immensely.
+As a mother of 4 grown children and one 3 grandchildren, she enjoys her family immensely.
 She has been a partner with her husband in Ambler Pediatrics since its establishment.
-She is the mother of 3 sheep dogs, a turtle, two parakeets, a rabbit and grooms her daughter’s horse.
 She is very involved with her nurse practitioner association, enjoys gardening, quilting, stain glass and outdoor activities.

 Dr. Serota is available by appointment for well-child visits, discussion on adolescent behaviors, sleep, toddler behaviors, lactation consultations, school concerns and other health issues.